OlivierLD/raspberry-coffee/SunFlower/README.md

 <img src="./doc/web.ui.png" width="400" height="388">

 ## Inversion
-Standard servos like the `SG92R` rotate on 180 degrees, from -90° to 90°.
+Standard servos like the `SG92R` (and many - if not all - others) rotate on 180 degrees, from -90° to 90°.

 That could fit if the body to target (ie the Sun) was going for example from East to West, through South.
 Unfortunately, this is not the case.

-For example, from San Fancisco, on Wed June 21, 2017:
+For example, from San Francisco, on Wed June 21, 2017:
 ```
 At N  37°44.96' / W 122°30.44'
 Sun Rise:21 Jun 2017 05:52 (PDT -0700) (Z= 59°)